Two Methods to Downsize PDF

 Step 2.
 Downsize PDF

 The next step is to simply downsize the PDF file.
-To do this, go to "File" → "Optimize".
+To do this, go to "Tool" > "Optimize PDF".
 This will open a new window with downsizing options, as shown below.
 You'll be able to see a slider to control output quality and size.
-Choose the right downsizing quality and hit the "Optimize" button at the bottom.
+Choose the right downsizing quality and hit the "Apply" button at the bottom.

 The job is done.
 You can now go to the "File" > "Properties" page, and check your output file size to confirm that your PDF has been downsized.